Administration vs Management

 How to read the distinction

-The handout’s distinction is one of several possible distinctions.
+The distinction above is one of several.
 Other writers map the terms differently.

 For practical purposes, the key insights are: